What home renovation method should you use?

 If you rent your property out, you can complete phased renovations in between lease agreements, improving the property (and its rental yield) with every additional renovation.

-Home Loans and Personal Loans are provided by Suncorp-Metway Ltd ABN 66 010 831 722 Australian Credit Licence 229882 ("Suncorp Bank") to approved applicants only.
+Home Loans are provided by Suncorp-Metway Ltd ABN 66 010 831 722 Australian Credit Licence 229882 ("Suncorp Bank") to approved applicants only.
 Terms, conditions, fees and charges apply and are available upon request.